 Jenny Lucas

 Hello!
-I’m Jenny, a late-diagnosed autistic and ADHD (AuDHD) woman, mum to two amazing AuDHD daughters, and a self-worth and empowerment coach for neurodivergent women.
+I’m Jenny, a late-diagnosed autistic and ADHD (AuDHD) woman, mum to two amazing AuDHD daughters, and a self-worth and empowerment coach for neurodivergent people.
 I’m here to help you unmask, rediscover your true self, and thrive unapologetically in a world that hasn’t always been kind or accommodating.

 My Journey to Here